Street Charter for Hull

 Hull Street Charter 2024 to 2029

-The charter is a list of commitments which everyone involved and agrees to abide by.
+The charter is a list of commitments which everyone involved agrees to abide by.
 By signing the charter, Hull City Council makes a pledge to implement the charter's action points.

-This charter explores the main challenges that disabled people face when out and about such as -
+This charter explores the main challenges that disabled people face when out and about, such as -

 • inaccessible crossings